devqueue/Class-12-python/README.md

 ---
 ### Program 17
-#### AIM: To Integrate SQL with Python by importing the MySQL module
+#### AIM: To Design a Python application to obtain a search criteria from user and then fetchs records
 #### Source code:
 ```python
 import mysql.connector